Daytime Emmy Award for Outstanding Game Show Host

 At the 2022 ceremony, Harvey became the last awarded host in this category for his hosting duties on Family Feud.
-In 2023, this category will be moved to the Primetime Emmy Awards as part of a re-alignment of categories between NATAS and ATAS and will be renamed Outstanding Host for a Game Show.
+In 2023, this category was moved to the Primetime Emmy Awards as part of a re-alignment of categories between NATAS and ATAS and was renamed Outstanding Host for a Game Show.

 Winners and nominees

 Listed below are the winners of the award for each year, as well as the other nominees.